-Abbots Creek Trail is a 4.4 mile moderately trafficked out and back trail located near Raleigh, NC that features a river and is rated as moderate.
+Abbots Creek Trail is a 4.4 mile moderately trafficked out and back trail located near Raleigh, North Carolina that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash